 In 2012 we received permission to retrofit a vacant building in El Triunfo to accommodate lessons for students.
 Six laptops, desks, shelving and other incidentals were provided to transform the building into a secure area suitable for teaching computer courses.
 The El Triunfo students now hold their computer classes there at no charge.
 They have access to the internet now but it is very sporadic and slow.

 During the spring mission trips, school is in session.
-Volunteers are able to work directly with the students and their teachers for the week.
-The programs have included an introduction to Canadian sports, health and hygiene, art and English as a second language.The children look forward to this interaction with the Canadians and school attendance increases noticeably during these fun filled days.
+On some of our trips, volunteers have been able to work directly with the students and their teachers for the week.
+The programs have included an introduction to Canadian sports, health and hygiene, art and English as a second language.The children look forward to this interaction with the Canadians and school attendance increases noticeably during these fun filled days!!!

-We have also initiated a professional development day for teachers in the area.
+We have also initiated professional development days for teachers in the area.
 Our Canadian teachers work in partnership with the Guatemalan teachers to tackle some of the common issues teachers deal with on an ongoing basis.
 Children are children…no matter where they live in the world.

 On one of the first trips to Triunfo, a group of volunteers took it upon themselves to make the bare and shabby classrooms more appealing to the students.
 They painted the classroom walls with familiar storybook characters and nature scenes.
 Over the past years we have also supplied paint for the school exterior.
 Many of the desks and chairs are in disrepair and we hope to initiate a campaign soon to purchase new ones.